top of page

 Discount Coupon Example

-Shopping cart abandonment is one of the major issues that most online retailers experience.
+Shopping cart abandonment is one of the significant issues that most online retailers experience.
 It is more like being stood up on a date that you had looked forward to.
-None of us really wants to get our hopes dashed because somebody out of the blue got cold feet at the very last minute.
-The truth of the matter is that around 70% of online shopping carts are abandoned before the purchase is completed.
+None of us wants to get our hopes dashed because somebody out of the blue got cold feet at the very last minute.
+The truth is that around 70% of online shopping carts are abandoned before the purchase is completed.
 This means that more than ⅔ of people shopping on your site, for whatever reason, decide not to go through with the purchase.

 The best practice is to create a campaign chain instead of a single message.
 Start with a retargeting message that doesn’t involve the discount.
 If the customer won’t respond, implement strategies to include the discount without hurting the company’s profit: